ca76af37572b61a957c56969b2c4658c/9419d64d2dc77cc087e5a0788b347b59/ica0002-exam/backup_restore.md

 This command will collect information about the vm-s:

+    ansible-playbook infra-yaml --tags SETUP

+This command will update services on each vm-s:

     ansible-playbook infra-yaml --tags INIT

-This command will install/restore duplicity service on the vm-s:

-    ansible-playbook infra-yaml --tags BACKUP

 This command will install/restore duplicity service on the vm-s: